 Porters are hired at the beginning of a trek to make sure that most of the costs our clients pay go directly into the local community.

 You will have three meals per day, breakfast, lunch and dinner.
 You can select your meals from the menu which is prepared in the lodge/teahouse.

 Breakfast usually includes cereal, porridge, and eggs in different style, coffee, tea, and bread with jam and butter.

 You will have various choices for your lunch and dinner: such as, Nepali food, Indian food, vegetable salads, potato chips, fried rice, noodles, macaroni, or sandwiches, etc.

 Personal travel insurance is not included in our package.
-We recommend you to get the insurance from your home country and please ensure that your insurance policy must cover for repatriation, high altitudes, trekking and climbing, and helicopter rescue.
-Please forward your insurance details (e.g. policy number, 24-hour emergency telephone number, name of insurance company) to us when available.
+We recommend that you get the insurance from your home country, and please ensure that your insurance policy covers repatriation, high altitudes, trekking and climbing, and helicopter rescue.
+Please forward your insurance details (e.g., policy number, 24-hour emergency telephone number, name of insurance company) to us when they are available.

 To confirm your booking, a non-refundable deposit of 20% of total trip cost is required, which can be made by bank transfer or Western Union Money transfer.
 The balance is payable on arrival in Kathmandu with cash or traveler cheque.

 To process your trekking permits, flight booking, hotel booking, etc., we would like to have following information:

 -Copy of your passport, you can send us your scanned passport via email.

 -Scanned photo, you can send us your scanned passport via email.